arrigonialberto86/funtime/dirichlet.md

     trace = pm.sample(500, tune=500, init='advi', random_seed=35171, step=step)
 ```

+We use the `stick_breaking` function we defined before to derive weights `w` and truncate K at 30 (which seems reasonable).
+We then use the `NormalMixture` function
+to define the likelihood and start variational inference sampling.
-Draw sample from the posterior to evalute mixture model fit:
+We then draw samples from the posterior to evalute mixture model fit:

 ```python
 x_plot = np.linspace(-2.4, 2.4, 200)